Install the ValidMind Library

 # Import the `xgboost` library with an alias

-, which holds intermediate or unprocessed data produced somewhere in the test logic but not returned as part of the test’s visible output, such as in tables or figures.
+Test functions in ValidMind can return a special object called RawData, which holds intermediate or unprocessed data produced somewhere in the test logic but not returned as part of the test's visible output, such as in tables or figures.

 - The

-feature allows you to customize the output of tests, making it a powerful tool for creating custom tests and post-processing functions.
-RawData
+RawDatafeature allows you to customize the output of tests, making it a powerful tool for creating custom tests and post-processing functions.
+RawDatais useful when running post-processing functions with tests to recompute tabular outputs, redraw figures, or even create new outputs entirely.

-In this notebook, you’ll learn how to access, inspect, and utilize RawData
+In this notebook, you'll learn how to access, inspect, and utilize RawData from ValidMind tests.

 Setup

-Before we can run our examples, we’ll need to set the stage to enable running tests with the ValidMind Library.
-Since the focus of this notebook is on the RawData
+Before we can run our examples, we'll need to set the stage to enable running tests with the ValidMind Library.
+Since the focus of this notebook is on the RawData object, this section will merely summarize the steps instead of going into greater detail.

 To learn more about running tests with ValidMind: Run tests and test suites